hezhangjian/hezhangjian.github.io/source/_posts/opengemini/opengemini-sdk-design.md

     }

     class BatchConfig {
-        + int batchInterval // must be greater than 0
+        + Duration batchInterval // must be greater than 0
         + int batchSize // must be greater than 0
     }